nosarthur/nosarthur.github.io/_posts/2017-12-09-work-anniversary.md

 * memory: keep track of things
 * judgement: prioritize options

-Memory is easy to quantify, and can be facilitated by bookkeeping tools.
+Memory is easy to quantify, and can be helped by bookkeeping tools.
-On the other hand, judgement is hard to develop, it is even hard to justify due to the lack of information.
+Judgement, however, is hard to develop, even hard to justify due to the lack of information.
-Currently my strategy is to learn the principles in ancient teachings, and downplay detailed calculations.
+My current strategy is to learn the principles from ancient teachings, and downplay calculations.

 > I examine myself daily on three aspects: Do I represent someone without putting his interest first?
 Do I interact with friends without sincerity?
 Do I advocate behavior that I do not practice? (吾日三省吾身：爲人謀而不忠乎？與朋友交而不信乎？傳不習乎？) --- Zengzi (505 – 435 BC)

-Recently I came across a lecture delivered by [Richard Hamming](https://en.wikipedia.org/wiki/Richard_Hamming) (1915 - 1998) in 1995 called "You and Your Research" (it could also be named "You and Your career").
+Recently I came across a lecture delivered by [Richard Hamming](https://en.wikipedia.org/wiki/Richard_Hamming) (1915 - 1998) in 1995 called "You and Your Research" (it could also be named "You and Your career" or "You and Your Life").
 Dr. Hamming had major contribution to [coding theory](https://en.wikipedia.org/wiki/Coding_theory), and lived a very interesting life.
-Like many other thinkers who lived long interesting lives, he has many interesting things to say.
+Like other thinkers who lived long interesting lives, he has many interesting things to say.

 {% include youtubePlayer.html id="a1zDuOPkMSw" %}